MohammadBeh/GANTL/README.md

 - `--TOloss` : Whether to test the TO model or not (default = False)
   - Note 1: it should be used only on the test mode
   - Note 2: the resolution must be 200400

+### Data and Models

+The data can be downloaded from this [link](https://drive.google.com/drive/folders/1lkI4e-_hpCkYbiIJg7X32cW82QbonfFU?usp=sharing).
+You have to extract that to the data folder ( it would be like `data/'res'`) .
+To download the pretrained models, you can use this [link](https://drive.google.com/drive/folders/1rMdaGLWM1QwXOJVm12ATg-43Z8IRZAqk?usp=sharing).
+You have to extract the models under GANTL folder (it would be like `GANTL/'res'`).

 ### Using Example